amescodes/PZTrackItems/readme.md

 Sandbox options included for:

-- Max number of items tracked
+- Max number of items tracked.
 - Allow/disallow keys to be tracked.
 - Allow/disallow searching for items.
 - Show/hide highlight on tracked items.
 Item(s) will still appear at the top of container inventories.

 NOTE: Currently, certain media items are not able to be tracked.
 This includes VHS, CDs, and (B42) literature.
 This does NOT include skill books and skill magazines - you can track those.

+<script type="text/javascript" src="https://cdnjs.buymeacoffee.com/1.0.0/button.prod.min.js" data-name="bmc-button" data-slug="amescodes" data-color="#40DCA5" data-emoji="☕"  data-font="Comic" data-text="Buy me a coffee" data-outline-color="#000000" data-font-color="#ffffff" data-coffee-color="#FFDD00" ></script>

 -------
 Workshop ID: 3491823085